jonleivent/mindless-coding/README.md

 subgoal.

-Perhaps the best illustration of this "mindless" point is the implementation of the complex rebalancing functions for Red/Black trees, which are widely viewed as difficult to do correctly.
+Perhaps the best illustration of this "mindless" point is the implementation of the complex rebalancing functions for Red-Black trees, which are widely viewed as difficult to do correctly.
 These were implemented using this "mindless-coding" technique without relying on any outside explanatory material or implementations.
 The